 4. publishing corrections, clarifications, retractions and apologies when needed;

 6. ensuring that plagiarism and fraudulent data are not tolerated.

 Section VII: Reporting ethical issues

-When a reader discovers a significant error or inaccuracy in a paper published by CEEC, or have any other complaint about editorial content (plagiarism, duplicate papers, etc.), he/she should make a complaint by e-mail to: email@example.com.
+When a reader discovers a significant error or inaccuracy in a paper published by CEEC, or have any other complaint about editorial content (plagiarism, duplicate papers, etc.), he/she should make a complaint by e-mail to: firstname.lastname@example.org.
 CEEC welcomes constructive criticism as it provides an opportunity for improvement.
-The editorial staff aims to respond quickly, in a responsible manner, to all complains.
+The editorial staff aims to respond quickly, in a responsible manner to all comments.